Adaptive Clothing for the Blind

 Loose Fitting & Comfortable Clothes

-Adaptive clothing focuses on loose-fitting, comfortable attire that allows ease of movement.
-These garments prioritize comfort while maintaining a stylish look.
+Tactile clothing also focuses on loose-fitting, comfortable attire that allows ease of movement.
+These garments prioritize comfort while maintaining a stylish look, embodying the goals of functional blind fashion.

 What to Look for When Choosing Clothing for People with Visual Impairment?